 You can send thousands of mails to your clients.
 It works like a charm if you get the right software.
 You can also misuse it and Spam your customers and lose them in the process

 You can use e-mail marketing to launch content.
-Push users further through a sales funnel.
+Push users further through a sales funnel – it’s called lead nurturing.
 This is one outbound marketing method that will ensure an effective startup marketing campaign if done properly.

 All you need is to learn what makes for a good email.
-Then always confirm from clients if they want to receive certain mails, otherwise this tool could work against you.
+Then always confirm from clients if they want to receive certain emails, otherwise, this tool could work against you.